-- 1. Click an the toolbar (ALT+F+N). - 2.
+- 1. Click an on the toolbar (ALT+F+N). - 2.
 Select SAP ASE, SAP IQ, or SAP SQL Anywhere from the Group list. - 3.
 Enter the login information.
 Review the following for additional information:

 Login Tab Description Host Enter the host name for the connection.
 Note: This field is only available when you select an SAP IQ or SAP SQL Anywhere connection.
+Port Enter the number of port.
 Password Enter the password to use when connecting.
 Tip: After connecting, you can set a master password to further secure your connection in Tools Options Environment Security .
-CharSet Enter the client character set such as UTF-8 in this field if it differs from the defaul character set.
+CharSet Enter the client character set such as UTF-8 in this field if it differs from the default character set.
 This helps you avoid connection issues.
 Notes: This field is not case sensitive.
 This field is only available when you select an SAP ASE connection.
 Category Select or create a category if you want to color code Editor tabs for a specific connection.
 This can help differentiate between development and production databases.
 You can also set an option to color code the Object Explorer pane and object editor windows (Create, Alter, Drop, etc.).
-In Click here to view a video of this feature.
+Click here to view a video of this feature.
 Options Tab Description Language (SAP ASE only) Set language for your connection to SAP ASE to override your Region Format settings in Control Panel .
 If the field is left empty the default language is used.
 Default is us_english.
+Kerberos Select whether you want to use Kerberos when connecting.
+Default is No. Encryption Select None if you do not want to use encryption during connecting.
+Select TLS to use the highest available encryption when connecting.
+Indicate the path to your certificate file if you want to use TLS encryption.
 Advanced Tab Description ODBC driver Select an ODBC driver to use for this connection when creating cross-connection queries.
 Tip: You can specify the ODBC driver to use for all connections for this database provider in Tools Options Database Oracle .